Mathematics

 Diagnostic Assessment

-Diagnostic Assessment can be used to identify a students’ strengths as well as areas for improvement, can form the basis for interventions and is often shared with multiple educators in order to plan supports to improve the student’s learning.
-This short interview-based assessment provides the teacher with information related to the students’ understanding of number, addition and subtraction, place value, and multiplication and can be used to determine if the student is performing at grade level as well as to determine areas of strength or weakness.
+This short interview-based assessment video(opens in new window) provides the teacher with information related to students’ understanding of number, addition and subtraction, place value, and multiplication.
+It can be used to determine if a student is performing at grade level and to identify specific areas of strength or weakness.

 Interim (Unit Assessments)